 To assist in carrying out its duties, the Board of Directors has delegated certain authority to the Audit and Compensation Committees.
 The Board of Directors does not maintain a Nominating Committee.
-The members of the Audit Committee are Charles L. Black, S. Key Coker, who replaced Robert E. Hilgenfeld (who retired from the Board on August 2, 2000 (retired)), Vance C. Miller, Sr., James G. Vetter, Jr., and Donald L. Wass.
+The members of the Audit Committee are Charles L. Black, S. Key Coker, Vance C. Miller, Sr., James G. Vetter, Jr., and Donald L. Wass, Ph.D.
 The members of the Compensation Committee are Lonnie "Bo" Pilgrim, Vance C. Miller, Sr., Lonnie Ken Pilgrim, James G. Vetter, Jr., and Charles L. Black.
 The Compensation Committee also has a subcommittee made up of Charles L. Black and Vance C. Miller, Sr. Each Committee meets to examine various facets of the Company's operations and take appropriate action or make recommendations to the Board of Directors.

-The Audit Committee's responsibilities include making recommendations to the Board of Directors regarding the selection of independent public accountants and reviewing the plan and results of the audit performed by the public accountants of the Company and the adequacy of the Company's systems of internal accounting controls, and monitoring compliance with the Company's conflicts of interest and business ethics policies.
+The Audit Committee's responsibilities include making recommendations to the Board of Directors regarding the selection of independent public accountants, reviewing the plan and results of the audit performed by the public accountants of the Company and the adequacy of the Company's systems of internal accounting controls, and monitoring compliance with the Company's conflicts of interest and business ethics policies.
 The Compensation Committee reviews the Company's remuneration policies and practices and establishes the salaries of the Company's officers.
 The Compensation Committees' subcommittee is responsible for administering certain aspects of the Senior Executive Performance Bonus Plan dealing with compensation for designated Section 162(m) participants, currently Mr. Lonnie "Bo" Pilgrim and Mr. David Van Hoose.